 POLICY 806 - CRISIS MANAGEMENT POLICY

-- crisis response duties using the National Incident Management System (NIMS) and the Incident Command System (ICS);
+- The step-by-step procedures to identify potential threats and minimize risks listed in this Policy will provide guidance to each school building in drafting crisis response duties using the National Incident Management System (NIMS) and the Incident Command System (ICS);

 The school district will, to the extent possible, engage in ongoing emergency planning within the school district and with emergency responders and other relevant community organizations.
 The school district will ensure that relevant emergency responders in the community have access to their building-specific crisis management plans and will provide training to school district staff to enable them to act appropriately in the event of a crisis.